d-nadine/frontendnew/readme.md

 2. Install casperjs (this can be done with homebrew)
 3. Install ruby 1.9.3
 4. bundle
+5. `cd new-test`
+6. `npm install`
+7. `bower install`

 ## Developing

 Developing happens using Iridium's preview server.
-You can stat the server by running: `bundle exec iridium server` then opening the URL in your browser.
+You can start the server by running: `bundle exec iridium server` then opening the URL in your browser.
 Edit your files and hit refresh.